 - Digital divide between disadvantaged and non-disadvantaged pupils. - Attendance and punctuality challenges and the more frequent behaviour difficulties of our disadvantaged pupils.
-(Whilst being sensitive to the impact of the pandemic e.g.: bereavement.) - More complexity of family situations. - Greater prevalence of disadvantaged pupils with SEMH.
+(Whilst being sensitive to the current cost of living challenges) - More complexity of family situations. - Greater prevalence of disadvantaged pupils with SEMH.